lepepe/sage300_kit/README.md

 # Sage300Kit

 Sage300Kit is a ruby gem client library to talk with Sage300 API.

+The Sage 300 Web API makes it easier to create services that integrate with Sage 300 data and business logic.
+The Web API improves on existing tools for third-party integrations without requiring in-depth understanding of the Sage 300 View protocol and components.

 ## Installation